p0licat/vcs-query-tool/README.md

 I should check the mapping logic used in .NET a while ago.

 Downcasting is strange with return types.
+When downcasting, the pointer type should be a child of the stored parent object.
+Cannot have a parent store a child.